 Nepotism will also lead to an erosion of confidence that will impact your effectiveness as a leader if employees perceive that underqualified relatives are being gifted positions in the company or promoted over those who are more qualified.
 Your best people may simply resign.
 If nothing else, it leads to discomfort among your other employees, and that decreases productivity and increases toxicity in the workplace.

 Tread carefully as you explore human resource recruitment for your venture.
-Maybe your sister is the most qualified for the role.
+Even if your sister is the most qualified for the role.
 Are you willing to weaken the confidence of all your other employees and general morale in the company by making the appointment?